tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 ## The Research Project Cycle

 This mini-module is structured based the 5 stages of the research project cycle.
 Each stage has a series of guiding questions or considerations for research data management.
-In the planning phase of a project researchers ask themselves these guiding questions to anticipate and plan what they will do with the research data before, during, and after their project.
-The 5 stages of the research project cycle and an overview of the key considerations to plan for RDM are shown in the table below:
+In the planning phase of a project researchers use these guiding questions to anticipate and plan what they will do with the research data before, during, and after their project.
+The 5 stages of the research project cycle and an overview of key elements to plan for RDM are shown in the table below:

 [NEED TO ASK FOR HELP RESIZING THE IMAGES IN THIS TABLE]
 <table style="border-collapse: collapse; width: 100%;">
   <tr style="background-color: #f2f2f2;">
     <th style="border: 1px solid black;">Stage of Research Project Cycle</th>
-    <th style="border: 1px solid black;">For RDM, need to consider:</th>
+    <th style="border: 1px solid black;">Elements to consider for RDM:</th>
   </tr>

   <tr style="background-color: #f9f9f9;">